parislarkins/PalletTown/README.md

 ![Create 10 accounts with random details, using 2Captcha, automatic Gmail verification, save to file, and use proxy list](images/10-random-2captcha-gmailav-proxies-save.jpg)

 ## <a name="faq"></a> FAQ

+For more help, please ask on the [discord](https://discord.gg/RgWSqyU).

 #### <a name="faq-plusmail"></a> What is a "plusmail compatible email address"?